 7.0 Reporting Requirements

-To provide the CPUC and its staff, as well as stakeholders and market actors visibility into PAs’ portfolio and program initiatives, PAs will continue to submit quarterly data reports via the CEDARs platform.
+To provide the CPUC and its staff, as well as stakeholders and market actors visibility into PAs’ portfolio and program initiatives, PAs will continue to submit quarterly data reports via the CEDARS platform.
 Quarterly reports consist of a data submission on a PA’s progress on savings, expenditures, and other targets.

-PAs’’s EE Annual Reports (see Section 4.3) serve as the main vehicle to assess ongoing portfolio and program performance against CPUC-approved goals, targets, metrics, and indicators.
+PAs’ EE Annual Reports (see Section 4.3) serve as the main vehicle to assess ongoing portfolio and program performance against CPUC-approved goals, targets, metrics, and indicators.
 The Annual Report provides a retrospective C/E showing, along with annual and cumulative progress on savings, expenditures, and other approved metrics.
-The Annual Report will include a prospective narrative that describes upcoming portfolio, program, and solicitation initiatives PAs intend to implement to meet and/or exceed goals.
+The Annual Report will include a prospective narrative that describes upcoming portfolio, program, and solicitation initiatives the PAs intend to implement to meet and/or exceed goals.

 Over the course of the portfolio cycle, the Annual Report data allows PAs, the CPUC and its staff, and other stakeholders to assess trends and adjust as necessary.
 The final Annual Report, submitted in Year 5, will include a comprehensive dataset reflective of the four-year portfolio cycle.
 Twice per year, PAs will present Annual Report related data to CAEECC (as described in Section 8.8.1) for discussion and input on any necessary directional changes.